jam53/Jam54_Launcher/Documentation/GeneralOverviewOfTheJam54Laucher.md

 This of course isn't really efficient when handling updates to already installed applications.
 If I were to change just one file of an application and push an update.
 This would mean the user would have to redownload the entire application.

 I tried to improve on this in the Java implementation.
-I first did some research and as far as I understand most people/companies tend to have a full package containing all of the binaries.
-And then patch packages that are shipped for every new release.
-For me this caused a problem since I only wanted to host the latest versions of said applications.
+After some research I came to the conclusion that most people/companies tend to have a full package containing all of the binaries.
+After which patch packages are shipped for every new release.
+For me this initially caused a problem since I only wanted to host the latest versions of said applications.
 I didn't want to host both the full binary for every release and patch packages to go from one version to the next.

-> Eventually I did implement an update system for already installed apps using patch packages and scrapped the chunks approach.
-These patches AKA deltas are represented as a zip file, which in turn contain the deltas for each of the files that were changed in the update.
+Eventually I did implement an update system for already installed apps using patch packages and scrapped the chunks approach.
+In this delta update system, patches are represented as a zip file.
+Which in turn contain the deltas for each of the files that were changed in the update.

-> Another thing I thought about was the fact that you not only have to host patch packages to go from lets say version 1.3 to 1.4.
-But also patch packages to go from any of the even older version to the most recent one.
-So I would have to create a ton of patch packages to support people updating from not only 1.3 -> 1.4 but also 1.2 -> 1.4, 1.1 -> 1.4 and so on.

-Eventually I implemented the delta updates like so:
+The creation of patches and the way they are applied roughly goes as follows:

+Suppose we have one folder which contains the latest version of an app.
+We then have another folder which contains subfolders for each of the previous versions of the app for which we would like to generate a patch.
+The name of these subfolders correspond to the version of the app in the subfolder.

+We can now loop over all the subfolders with previous versions of the app, and compare each of them to the folder that contains the latest version.
+This process will result in a new folder called `Deltas` to be created.
+After each iteration we generate a zip file which we will place in this `Deltas` folder.
+The created zip file represents the patch that can be used to go from one version to the next.
+The name of the zip file follows the format `A.B.C-X.Y.Z.zip` where `A.B.C` represents the source version and `X.Y.Z` destination version of the app to which the patch applies.

+The content of these zip files (patches) mirror the exact same directory/file structure of all the files which are present in the destination version of the app, and were also present in the source version directory.
+With the exception that every filename is appended with the `.gdiff` suffix.
+This means that files that were deleted won't have a corresponding `.gdiff` file in the patch (the zip file) and neither will new files that didn't exist in the source.
+However, files that haven't been changed from one version to the next still have a corresponding `.gdiff` file.

+As could already be inferred from above, the delta between two different versions of the same file is stored in a `.gdiff` file.
+GDIFF is a binary format that is used to store binary deltas.
+The binary deltas are computed using the xdelta algorithm/program originally developed by Joshua MacDonald. xdelta generates the difference between two binary files.
+Whose output which we call a *diff*, is then stored in the GDIFF format.

+When it comes to applying the patch.
+We first compute the hashes of all the files that are currently present on disk.
+These are then compared to the hashes of all the files in the new version of the app.
+The hashes of the files present in the new version of the app can be obtained from the `Hashes.txt` file, more about this file later.
+Based on the hashes of our locally stored files and the ones of the new version, we can compute the files that need to be deleted, downloaded and updated.
+Deletable files are files that are no longer present in the new version and may therefore be deleted, this is done first.
+The next step is to download new files in their entirety that weren't present in the previous version.
+The remaining files are the ones that were both present in the previous and current version of the app.
+These are the ones we will update/patch using the deltas we computed beforehand.
+The patching process of these files is performed by iterating over all of the `.gdiff` files present in the zip that represents our patch.
+Using the old version of the file on disk and the corresponding `.gdiff` file from our patch we can create the new version of the file.
+Once all the files that needed to be deleted, downloaded or updated have been processed, we perform a final check by hashing all of the files of our app once again.
+Should there be a discrepency between these hashes that we computed and the ones we expect based on the `Hashes.txt` file.
+In that case we redownload these files in their entirety and replace the local file that was obtained by applying a delta.

+Finally, the patches represented by zip files can be split into smaller parts if they are larger than a specified file size treshhold.
+The previously mentioned format `A.B.C-X.Y.Z.zip` now becomes `A.B.C-X.Y.Z.zip.partN` where `N` represents the index of the splitted zip file starting at 1.

+Initially I implemented delta updates using chunks, this was later superseded by delta updates that utilize binary diffs which is explained above.
+The albeit worse way of using chunks for delta updates can be found below for the sake of completeness:
 - For any new version of an application, hash all of the files and store them in a file called `Hashes.txt` and place this `Hashes.txt` file in the root directory of the application's files
     - Example of `Hashes.txt`
 ```